acelinkio/argocd-homelab/README.md

     That is the format for using ArgoCD Vault Plugin. https://argocd-vault-plugin.readthedocs.io/en/stable/howitworks/#inline-path-placeholders  Example: `<path:vaults/homelab/items/stringreplacesecret#domain>`

-* Why use argo-vault-plugin and external-dns?
+* Why use argo-vault-plugin and external-secrets?

     Argo-Vault-Plugin provides a quick way to do do basic string replacements.
 This is useful when prototyping and as many resources cannot quickly consume values from kubernetes secrets or configmaps.